-Short-term investments consist of a cashable guaranteed investment certificates with the Scotiabank.
-These investments bear interest at the rate of ranging from 0.35% to 2.0% per annum and will be maturing in 2021.
+Short-term investments consist of guaranteed investment certificates with the Scotiabank.
+These investments bear interest at the rate of 1.8% per annum and will be maturing in 2023..

 4. CITY OF TORONTO - SPECIAL CHARGES

 Special charges levied by the City are collected and remitted to the Board by the City.
 The total special charges outstanding consist of amounts collected by the City not yet remitted to the Board and amounts uncollected by the City.